Hodgson: Why I ordered Zaha to retake Ayew's penalty vs Manchester United | Goal.com

 Crystal Palace boss Roy Hodgson has explained why he asked Wilfried Zaha to retake Jordan Ayew’s penalty in Saturday’s 3-1 triumph over Manchester United.

-In the famous win at Old Trafford, Andros Townsend gave the Eagles a first-half lead thanks to his seventh minute lead courtesy of Jeffrey Schlupp’s assist.
+In the famous win at Old Trafford, Andros Townsend gave the Eagles a first-half lead thanks to his seventh-minute goal courtesy of Jeffrey Schlupp’s assist.

 Talk is cheap 🤭 All praise to the most high only pic.twitter.com/8PszGK50QU— Wilfried Zaha (@wilfriedzaha) September 19, 2020

-Speaking after the game, the former England, Liverpool and West Bromwich Albion boss revealed why he called for another player to then step-up, reminding how a similar situation with a previous club changed his approach.
+Speaking after the game, the former England, Liverpool and West Bromwich Albion boss revealed why he called for another player to step up, reminding how a similar situation with a previous club changed his approach.

 “It wasn’t a good penalty, it was quite a comfortable save by De Gea and I’m pretty sure if I had allowed him to take the penalty, he might well have scored it.
 But I didn’t think it was a good idea to take that chance.